Joseph Besse: Works

 His prime work is the Sufferings of the Quakers, a laborious compilation of cases of persecution against Quakers, arranged by British counties, followed by New England, Barbados, Nevis, Bermudas, Antigua, Maryland, Jamaica, Europe and Asia, Isle of Malta, Hungary and Austria, Danzig, Hamburg, Germany, Ireland and Scotland.

-In 1746, Blesse edited and published a work by Penington, which he entitled The Doctrine of the People called Quakers, in relation to bearing arms and fighting; extracted from the Works of a Learned and Approved Writer of that Persuasion.
+In 1746, Besse edited and published a work by Penington, which he entitled The Doctrine of the People called Quakers, in relation to bearing arms and fighting; extracted from the Works of a Learned and Approved Writer of that Persuasion.
 This defended Quaker beliefs on pacifism, reacting to anonymous writings by Richard Finch.